ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Dallas 2|192.168.0.0/16|10.1.0.196

-Run `pytest -v` and verify that all tests are now passing.
+Run `pytest` and verify that all tests are now passing.

 ## More Firewall Protection